Xfers/docs/source/index.md

 1. Use [Charge Guest Card](/#charge-guest-card) to charge this credit card for guest user.
 This can be done on the client side and does not need API key authentication
 2. Send the response to your server and [add the card](/#add-a-card) to your user

+##Indonesia
+- Use [Indonesia Xfers.js](https://github.com/Xfers/xfers-indo.js) to redirect your customers to the credit card form
+- To use a saved credit card token, retrieve the list of cards saved from the [Cards API](#cards-(indonesia)).
+Make this API call in your backend, then pass the result to frontend.
+- Let your user select the appropriate card, and pass the token to `Xfers.chargeCard` in Xfers.js

 ## Web

+[Singapore Xfers.js](https://github.com/Xfers/xfers.js) is our client-side Javascript library for credit card tokenization.
-[Xfers.js](https://github.com/Xfers/xfers.js) is our client-side Javascript library for credit card tokenization.
+[Indonesia Xfers.js](https://github.com/Xfers/xfers-indo.js) is our client-side Javascript library for credit card tokenization.

 ## Android